Luna Steelheart

 Luna Steelheart: For sure.

-Connor McDonald: So with drag race, how do you feel about drag race?
+Connor McDonald: So, with Drag Race, how do you feel about Drag Race?

-Luna Steelheart: As the whole of the show or how do I feel that I would be on Drag Race as a contestant myself?
+Luna Steelheart: As the whole of the show, or how do I feel that I would be on Drag Race as a contestant myself?

-Connor McDonald: Either or.
+Connor McDonald: Either/or.

 Connor McDonald: I like that.
 Do you think that there are any misconceptions that people have about drag?

-Luna Steelheart: Um, I think the biggest misconception that a lot of people have about drag performers is that a lot of people think that drag and trans are the same thing or that if somebody is doing drag that they are basically saying that they are trans without them actually saying so and I would like throw those assumptions aside and just say that drag is drag.
+Luna Steelheart: Um, I think the biggest mis– misconception that a lot of people have about drag performers is that a lot of people think that drag and trans are the same thing, or that if somebody is doing drag, that they are basically saying that they are trans without them actually saying so.
+And I’d like throw th– like, throw those assumptions aside and just say that drag is drag.
 Trans is trans.
-They are separate but they are both beautiful in their own ways and my love of the trans community and my love for the drag community is unequivalated because they are so, just beautiful in their own ways and I find a lot of connection with both of them, and you know, for–there are trans drag performers and there are drag queens or drag performers who do identify as trans, and you know, but those are still separate things.
-Just drag is an expression where trans is you living to be your true self, and you know, it truly does boil down to something as simple as that, as drag is, like I said art and trans is who you are.
+They are separate, but they are both beautiful in their own ways.
+And my love of the trans community and my love for the drag community is unequivalated because they are so… just beautiful in their own ways.
+And I find a lot of connection with both of them.

-Luna Steelheart: Well thank you.
+Luna Steelheart: Well, thank you.

 Connor McDonald: Alright, well, that is all I have for you today.
-Thank you so much for doing this with me and thank you for joining me for this project.
+Thank you so much for doing this with me, and thank you for joining me for this project.

-Connor McDonald: Thank you so much, you have a great rest your night.
+Connor McDonald: Thank you so much.
+You have a great rest your night.

 Luna Steelheart: You as well.
-Bye.
+Bye, bye.

 Leave a Reply